 4. Partial Payment Installment Agreement

-If a taxpayer cannot repay the installment debt within 72 months, they will need to contact the IRS to make payment arrangements, such as a partial payment installment agreement, which allows you to pay off your debt through a monthly payment to the IRS that is based on what you can afford after essential living expenses.
+If you cannot repay the installment balance within 72 months, you will need to contact the IRS to make payment arrangements.
+A partial payment installment agreement allows you to pay off your balance in monthly installments, based on what you can afford after essential living expenses.

 Consequences for Evading Payment of Taxes Due

-If arrangements are not made to pay taxes due, the IRS will initiate the collection process.
-The IRS can press charges, put a federal tax lien on your assets and property to secure repayment of taxes owed, garnish your wages, or place a tax levy to seize and liquidate your accounts at all financial institutions.
+If you do not arrange to pay overdue taxes, the IRS will initiate the collection process.
+The IRS can press charges, put a federal tax lien on your assets and property to secure repayment of taxes owed, garnish your wages or place a tax levy to seize and liquidate your accounts at all financial institutions.